A painting of a ship with a black hull and white superstructure. The funnel is white, green, red, and black,

 Captain Roberto Ruggiero.
 Author’s collection.

 As was typical, Antonia Graza stopped to pick up additional passengers in Cannes, Naples, and Gibraltar.
-Francesca Gancio, known mononymously as Francesca, boarded in Naples.
+Francesca Gancio Rimina, known mononymously as Francesca, boarded in Naples.
 She was set to star in a Hollywood comedy with the duo Allen and Rossi in a film called Ghost Ship!
 As was common with many entertainers at the time, Francesa performed for her fellow passengers throughout the voyage.
 In Gibraltar, 12-year-old Katherine Harwood boarded the Graza.
 The daughter of media mogul Sir Kenneth Harwood and his wife Alice, she was on her way to join her parents in New York City.
 Captain Ruggiero and the ship’s purser promised to look after Katherine during the trip.
 Even with the additional passengers, the Antonia Graza was only about 50% booked on her last voyage.
 Jet airliners were rising in popularity, and the age of ocean liners was coming to an end.
 The Italian Line and its competitors just didn’t realize it yet.

 Singer/actress Francesca Gancio.
 Author’s collection.